dusty-phillips/derived/README.md

 - **What should I use this for?**

+Anywhere you want to generate code based on types.
+Some ideas I've had:

 - Generating serializers and deserializers to various formats.
 - Generating a [glint](https://hexdocs.pm/glint/index.html) CLI parser based solely on an input type.
 - Generating schemas for various protocols.
 - Generating stubs for wisp handlers or lustre clients
+- Generating specialty hashing functions